01-edu/public/subjects/carbon-copy/README.md

 ![](images-order.gif)

-- In the Contact section, when clicking on the "Introduce yourself" button, get the text typed in the `input` and display it in the middle of the following sentence: "Nice to meet you _[put here the input data]_ 👋!
+- Option 1: In the Contact section, when clicking on the "Introduce yourself" button, get the text typed in the `input` and display it in the middle of the following sentence: "Nice to meet you _[put here the input data]_ 👋!
 Thanks for introducing yourself."
 Also, the `<p>`, `<input>` & `<button>` elements have to disappear after the button has been clicked.

 ![](contact-input.gif)

-- When clicking on a card, open a modal window that will show the whole article ; the modal will be closed either when clicking on a "Close" button, or when the "Escape" key is pressed.
+- Option 2: When clicking on a card, open a modal window that will show the whole article ; the modal will be closed either when clicking on a "Close" button, or when the "Escape" key is pressed.

 ![](modale.gif)

-- In the modal article, create a widget that allows to change the text alignment ; on click on `left` or `center` buttons, the layout changes to the chosen justification, and the selected option's `font-weight` becomes `bold` whereas the other becomes `light`.
+- Option 3: In the modal article, create a widget that allows to change the text alignment ; on click on `left` or `center` buttons, the layout changes to the chosen justification, and the selected option's `font-weight` becomes `bold` whereas the other becomes `light`.

 ![](text-alignment.gif)

-- Warrior option: set the `header` text content with a random quote every time the page is loaded, and then every 4 seconds.
+- Warrior option: set the `header` text content with a random quote every time the page is loaded, and then every 10 seconds.
 You can use this marvelous [Chuck Norris API](https://api.chucknorris.io/) to [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) his most inspiring sayings and display them in your own page!

 ![](fetch-quote.gif)